What you will learn:

 - To discern the roots of the notion of Messiah’s pre-existence in Second Temple Jewish literature and its metamorphosis in rabbinic sources.

 - To discern John’s reworking of the Synoptic tradition of Jesus’ miracles into the narrative of signs and wonders, using the story of Exodus as its focal point of reference.

-- To recognize the conflict within the Jesus movement about inclusion of the Gentiles and their obligations to the Torah observance as reflection of differences of opinion in broader Second Temple Judaism.
+- To recognize the conflict within the Jesus movement about the inclusion of the Gentiles and their obligations to the Torah observance as a reflection of differences of opinion in broader Second Temple Judaism.